Trump says he’s been indicted in classified documents probe

 That ignited the Justice Department investigation that included a subpoena for records and eventually spurred the August 2022 search of Trump’s Mar-a-Lago residence in Florida, where the FBI found more than 100 additional classified records.
 Trump’s team in June had turned over just 38 classified records when asked to hand over any remaining classified materials.

-The warrant the FBI secured to search the property indicated that they expected to find evidence to support violations of the Espionage Act and obstruction of justice, as well as another statute that bars the retention of government records.
+The warrant the FBI secured to search the property indicated that they expected to find evidence to support violations of the Espionage Act and obstruction of justice.

+Trusty said those charges were included on what he described as a summons rather than an indictment along with charges for making a false statement.
+Also included was a charge under a statute dealing with witness tampering, which covers obstruction of an official proceeding, a charge leveled against numerous Jan.
+6 defendants.

+He said he also believes a conspiracy count is included among the charges, an indication others would face charges in the probe.

 The special counsel’s office declined to comment on the matter, while the larger Justice Department did not respond to request for comment.